spamman32o1/PayPal/README.md

        -d "secret_token=<TELEGRAM_WEBHOOK_SECRET>"
      ```
    * **Polling fallback** – If webhooks are not feasible, schedule a background job or cron task that periodically calls `getUpdates` on the bot API and forwards `/afk` commands to the new endpoint.
-4. (Optional) Update the `TELEGRAM_WEBHOOK_SECRET` constant in `config.php` to a custom value if you set a secret token when configuring the webhook.
+4. (Optional) Update the `TELEGRAM_WEBHOOK_SECRET` constant in `config.php` (or introduce your own handling) if you set a secret token when configuring the webhook.
 Ensure the same secret is supplied in the `setWebhook` request so signature checks pass.

-After completing these steps, Telegram will deliver AFK commands to your server, enabling the bot and web application to stay in sync.
+After completing these steps, Telegram will deliver AFK commands to your server, allowing the bot and web application to stay in sync.